d2l-ai/d2l-en/chapter_computer-vision/fcn.md

     return weight
 ```

+Let us [**experiment with upsampling of bilinear interpolation**]
+that is implemented by a transposed convolutional layer.
+We construct a transposed convolutional layer that
+doubles the height and weight,
-Now, we will [**experiment with bilinear interpolation upsampling**] implemented by transposed convolution layers.
-Construct a transposed convolution layer that magnifies height and width of input by a factor of 2 and initialize its convolution kernel with the `bilinear_kernel` function.
+and initialize its kernel with the `bilinear_kernel` function.

 ```{.python .input}
 conv_trans = nn.Conv2DTranspose(3, kernel_size=4, padding=1, strides=2)